symbolibre/symbolibre/doc/os-image-qemu-debian-chroot.rst

 appendix on the wiki page) which can be done elegantly with a bind-mount (see later).

-Create a starter Debian install with ``debootstrap`` on a new directory.
+Create a starter Raspbian install with ``debootstrap`` on a new directory.
 Because this is for a foreign architecture, only the first stage can be executed natively.
 You can use a mounted separate partition or a plain directory. ``--variant=minbase`` might provide a smaller image.

 ::

-   (host)% debootstrap --foreign --arch=armhf bullseye debian-bullseye-qemu-static/ https://archive.raspbian.org/raspbian/
+   (host)% debootstrap --foreign --arch=armhf bullseye symbolibre-os/ https://archive.raspbian.org/raspbian/

 The second stage of debootstrap must be executed from the ``/debootstrap/debootstrap`` executable left in the new system.
 This can